MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 **Are users going to connect from home and/or organizational networks?
 Can all users be expected to have fast internet connections?**

-The connectivity method by which users or systems access the application, whether over the public Internet or private networks leveraging either VPN or Express Route connectivity.
+The connectivity method by which users or systems access the application, whether over the public Internet or private networks using either VPN or Express Route connectivity.

 - Different Azure regions have slightly different cost profiles for some services.
 There may be further cost implications depending on the precise deployment regions chosen.

-- Availability Zones have a latency perimeter of less than two milliseconds between availability zones.
+- Availability Zones have a latency perimeter of less than 2 milliseconds between availability zones.
-  - For workloads which are particularly 'chatty' across zones this latency can accumulate to form a non-trivial performance penalty, as well as incurring bandwidth charges for inter-zone data transfer.
+  - For workloads that are particularly 'chatty' across zones this latency can accumulate to form a non-trivial performance penalty, ands incurring bandwidth charges for inter-zone data transfer.

   - An active-active deployment across Azure and other cloud providers can be considered to further mitigate reliance on global dependencies within a single cloud provider.
-A multi-cloud active-active deployment strategy introduces a significant amount of complexity where CI/CD is concerned, particularly given the significant difference in resource specifications and capabilities between cloud providers.
+A multi-cloud active-active deployment strategy introduces a significant amount of complexity around CI/CD, given the significant difference in resource specifications and capabilities between cloud providers.
 This necessitates specialized deployment stamps for each cloud.

 ### Design recommendations